wacncontent/CustomizeTool/output/articles/resource-group-overview.md

 You do not have to define your entire infrastructure in a single template.
 Often, it makes sense to divide your deployment requirements into a set of targeted, purpose-specific templates.
 You can easily re-use these templates for different solutions.
 To deploy a particular solution, you create a master template that links all of the required templates.
 For more information, see [Using linked templates with Azure Resource Manager](/documentation/articles/resource-group-linked-templates).

 You can also use the template for updates to the infrastructure.
 For example, you can add a new resource to your app and add configuration rules for the resources that are already deployed.
 If the template specifies creating a new resource but that resource already exists, Azure Resource Manager performs an update instead of creating a new asset.
 Azure Resource Manager updates the existing asset to the same state as it would be as new.
+Or, you can specify that Resource Manager delete any resources that are not specified in the template.
+To understand the differences options when deploying, see [Deploy an application with Azure Resource Manager template](/documentation/articles/resource-group-template-deploy).

 You can specify parameters in your template to allow for customization and flexibility in deployment.
 For example, you can pass parameter values that tailor deployment for your test environment.
-By specifying the parameters, you can use the same template for deployment to all of your app’s environments.
+By specifying the parameters, you can use the same template for deployment to all of your appâs environments.

 Resource Manager provides extensions for scenarios when you need additional operations such as installing particular software that is not included in the setup.
 If you are already using a configuration management service, like DSC, Chef or Puppet, you can continue working with that service by using extensions.